siriusbeans/nocturnal/README.md

-# nocturnal.finance

-# a simple interface for setting decentralized sell limit orders
+# nocturnal.finance - a simple interface designed to incentivize the use of decentralized sell limit orders

 Swaps are executed on either Uniswap or Sushiswap as specified by the user